IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/kube101/Lab3/README.md

 - Test guestbook app using a browser of your choice using the url `<your-cluster-ip>:<node-port>`, or by simply refreshing the page if you have the app open in another window.

 That's the end of the lab.
-Before deleting this environment, check with your instructor if you will also be using the guestbook deployment for the helm101 lab.
-If you will not, delete the deployment with these commands:
+Now let's clean-up our environment:

 ```console
 kubectl delete -f guestbook-deployment.yaml